 New and established businesses alike should take the time to reevaluate their mission and redefine their steps to achieving it.
 Ask yourself if the needs of your customers have changed.
 Have their values changed?
 The global business landscape has been significantly altered over the last several months, and previously established goals may no longer be viable, or you may have already overshot them.

 Brain Balfour, the former VP of Growth at Hubspot, recommends taking a “top-down” approach to growth strategy and goal setting.
-A system by which a company defines it’s end goals and then works backwards to establish the steps needed to reach it, the “top-down” approach helps business leaders convert big picture ideas into actionable tasks that can be taken on by the executive team.
+A system by which a company defines its end goals and then works backward to establish the steps needed to reach it, the “top-down” approach helps business leaders convert big picture ideas into actionable tasks that can be taken on by the executive team.
 “Understanding how your inputs would need to change starts to define the potential paths to hit your primary goal,” explains Balfour.
 “You can then talk with your team more specifically about if hitting those improvements on the inputs is reasonable.”

 2. Make Digital Work for You

 In years past, many businesses may have dismissed the rising digital trends as being inapplicable to their business.
-But let’s face it.
-Digital is no longer a trend.
+But let’s face it, digital is no longer a trend.
 COVID-19 has shifted all markets online.
 From the South American fishing industry to New York City broadway, digital tools and platforms have something to offer for everyone.

 Leveraging digital automation tools on your website can help you connect with more potential customers by getting them the information they need quickly.
 Participating in webinars or virtual conferences can connect you to potential partners and clients in your industry.